kletobias/p2022/_projects/the-integration-of-mlflow-in-this-project.md

 layout: 'distill'
 title: 'The Integration Of MLflow In This Project'
 date: '2025-04-17'
-description: 'MLflow is central to this project’s experiment tracking, artifact management, and reproducible model development.
-It is integrated through Hydra configurations, S3 synchronization scripts, and Python modeling code that leverages MLflow’s Pythonic API.'
+description: 'MLflow is central to this project's experiment tracking, artifact management, and reproducible model development.
+It is integrated through Hydra configurations, S3 synchronization scripts, and Python modeling code that leverages MLflow's Pythonic API.'
 img: 'assets/img/pipeline_worker_female.jpg'
 tags: [mlops,mlflow,artifact-tracking,log-metrics,log-parameters,experiment-tracking]
 category: 'MLOps: Designing a Modular Pipeline'